 Prior to April 2013 over 200,000 people obtained help with their divorce proceedings.
 Poorer citizens could get the state to pay for a solicitor to prepare and file an uncontested divorce case.

 Now these people have to either do the divorce themselves or pay for a solicitor to deal with it for them.

 We have created a step-by-step walk through of an uncontested divorce so that anyone can file their own divorce without the need to pay lawyers fees.

 What do I receive with the Simple DIY Divorce Service?

-Each form has its own walk through, for each question and section of the form with diagrams showing what information is required and why that information is needed.
+Each form has its own walk-through, for each question and section of the form with diagrams showing what information is required and why that information is needed.

-Each divorce form has reference to the statute or rule that deals with it, so you can not only complete the form but understand WHY a certain part needs completing.
+Each divorce form has a reference to the statute or rule that deals with it, so you can not only complete the form but understand WHY a certain part needs completing.

-This service also comes with guidance and forms to enable people to obtain exemption from paying court fees.
+This service also comes with guidance and forms to enable people to obtain exemptions from paying court fees.
 All in all this service is designed to help the poorest in our society get access to justice

 Your divorce petition will already be completed so you will not need to complete that, which saves you time and stress!